mike99mac/minimy-mike99mac/README.md

 One source of buttons is here: https://www.amazon.com/dp/B09C8C53DM

 **TODO:** On another model, the computer is a RaspPi 400 which is *offboard*.
 This allows Lithium-ion batteries to be on-board.
-That will need a different flavor of the **``buttons``** daemon running which uses the arrow keys for the same function.
+That will need new code that uses the arrow keys for the same function.

 ## Use Minimy